 Relevant RPI/CPI swap curves are used, adjusted to reflect the appropriate caps/floors and inflation volatility with full curves used in the calculation of the DBO.
 The rates shown are the single equivalent rates for the biggest groups of pensions in payment and deferment respectively in the ASPS.
-The rates shown for 2022 included allowance for the impact of known inflation experience that fell within the reference period for pension and deferred pension increases due in 2023.
-The rates shown for 2023 exclude this known experience - the single equivalent increases at 2022 using a consistent methodology to derive the rates would have been 3.4% for pension increases in payment and 3.1% for increases in deferment
+To calculate scheme liabilities, a discount rate of 5.48 % is used for ASPS, and 5.68 % for FPPS members not included in annuity policies held by the scheme.

-To calculate scheme liabilities, a discount rate of 4.49% is used for ASPS, 4.50% for RAC and 4.51% for FPPS members not included in annuity policies held by the scheme.
-A discount rate of 4.51% is used for ASPS members and 4.48% for FPPS members included in annuity policies held by the schemes.
+A discount rate of 5.63 % is used for ASPS, 5.56 % for RAC and 5.41 % for FPPS members included in annuity policies held by the schemes.
 The different rates reflect the differences in the duration of the liabilities between the schemes.